Skip to content

-In addition to green construction projects that include multiple LEED-certified buildings, UT Arlington’s commitment to sustainability includes academic offerings that prepare students to understand, develop, and evaluate environmentally friendly practices.
+In addition to green construction projects that include multiple LEED-certified buildings, UTA’s commitment to sustainability includes academic offerings that prepare students to understand, develop, and evaluate environmentally friendly practices.

-The Center for Metropolitan Density in the School of Architecture addresses the challenges of sustainable development in the 21st century.
+UTA’s Center for Metropolitan Density addresses the challenges of sustainable development in the 21st century.

 The Center for African American Studies, the only one of its kind in North Texas, examines issues related to race and cultural diversity.
 It is a collaboration between the College of Liberal Arts and the School of Social Work.

-The Institute of Urban Studies in the School of Urban and Public Affairs completes dozens of projects for Texas cities each year—from feasibility and corridor studies to updates of parks and land-use plans.
+UTA’s Institute of Urban Studies completes dozens of projects for Texas cities each year—from feasibility and corridor studies to updates of parks and land-use plans